KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 I flew Southwest to my first tech conference in August of 2017 and quickly learned how beneficial conferences would be to my career.
 In the early days, I had a shoestring budget, and would often apply for financial aid.
 The combination of Southwest's Wanna Get Away tickets and flexible travel credit policy enabled me to attend many conferences.

-A few weeks ago, I was offered the chance to tour Southwest Headquarters.
+A few weeks ago, I was offered the chance to tour Southwest Headquarters along with other fans.
 I jumped at the chance.
 I knew it would be a once-in-a-lifetime experience!

 ![](southwest-headquarters-tour-2026/group-pic.jpg)
 Our superfan tour group!
 Our sweet host Carlye Thornton is the second from the left.